axelpale/minimikoti/README.md

 ## Installation

 Install into a PHP7 environment.
+Use `src/` as root.
 No database is needed.

 ## Licence